CDLUC3/mrt-doc/design/content-ingest-2024/README.md

 Following conventions, tools should be written in Ruby

+## Depositor Guidelines

+Guidelines should be written for depositors to encourage common file and folder hierarchies that in turn dovetail with Ingest Tool expectations.

+These should also document recommended practices for naming conventions and use of Local IDs.

 ## Reporting

 Reporting tools should be written to estimate the costs of content waiting to be ingested